AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

 		 break;
     ````

-1. Expand the **M2_HandleVoiceCommand** snippet anywhere in **App.xaml.cs**.
+1. Expand the **M2_HandleVoiceCommand** snippet below the **OnActivated** method.
 This snippet creates a switch based on the voice command as it is understood by Cortana.
 Additionally, it writes the recognized command and the spoken text to the console.

     (Code Snippet - _M2_HandleVoiceCommand_)
     <!--mark:1-27-->